cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - AI understands importance of buildings & units a lot better and uses it during attack
 - AI attacks interval uses different ways (Hunt, Closest enemy, etc.)
 - AI Air units no longer just attack Refineries, it selects random between base-defense, factories, power, buildings, naval units or all threats
-- AI knows how to use Thief's and Spies
-- AI knows how to use MAD Tanks
-- AI knows how to use Demo truck.
-- AI knows how to use chrono shifting with a Chrono Tank
+- AI knows how to use Thief's, Spies, MAD Tanks, Demo truck and chrono shifting with a Chrono Tank
 - AI knows how to use Naval stuff
 - AI Naval war detection.
 The AI scans for human Naval objects, if he detects Naval stuff, it will upscale his Naval and Air limits
 - AI lowers tank production if human goes naval and doesn't produce a lot of tanks (Still builds Chronotanks because they can Chronoshift)